verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Placement File Format (.place)
 ------------------------------
-The placement file format is used to specify the position of blocks in an FPGA design.
-It includes information about the netlist and architecture files, the size of the logic block array, and the placement details of each block.
+The placement file format is used to specify the position of cluster-level blocks in an FPGA design.
+It includes information about the netlist and architecture files, the size of the logic block array, and the placement details of each block in the CLB netlist..

 The first line of the placement file lists the netlist (.net) and architecture (.xml) files used to create this placement.
 This information is used to ensure you are warned if you accidentally route this placement with a different architecture or netlist file later.